Vertige de la chute

-Vertige de la chute (also known as: Ressaca) is a 2018 French-Brazilian documentary directed by Patrizia Landi and Vincent Rimbaux.
+Vertige de la chute (also known as: Ressaca) is a 2018 French-Brazilian documentary directed by Vincent Rimbaux and Patrizia Landi, and produced by Babel Doc and Stéphanie Lebrun.
 The film addresses the struggle of employees of the Municipal Theater of Rio de Janeiro in the midst of the state's economic and political crisis.
+Stéphanie Lebrun and the production team won an International Emmy Award for it in 2020 in the Arts Programming category.

 Ressaca was aired on Canal Brasil on May 24, 2021, and is available on the Globoplay streaming platform.

 Synopsis

 Shot entirely in black and white, the documentary tells the daily lives of professionals at the Municipal Theater of Rio de Janeiro in 2017, when then-governor Luiz Fernando Pezão suspended the salaries of the institution's employees.